LSmyrnaios/PublicationsRetriever/README.md

 It uses an experimental, newly-developed **M.L.A.(= Machine Learning Algorithm)**, which tries to guess the docUrl of a pubPage, based on previous findings.<br/>

 Please note that **DocUrlsRetriever** is currently in **beta**, so you may encounter some issues.<br/>
+Keep in mind that it's best to run the program for a small set of urls (a few hundred maybe) at first, in order to see how it's operating and which parameters work best for you (timeouts, runOfMLA, domainsBlocking ect.).
 <br/>

 Install & Run (using MAVEN)